 Since 3/4 is greater than 2/3, you will select the > symbol.

 See the program RENAME IN HIGHER TERMS for more information on renaming fractions.

 One way to find the LCD is to see if the smaller denominator 3 will divide evenly into the larger denominator 4.
 If not, multiply the larger denominator 4 by 2 to get 8.
 Will the smaller denominator 3 divide into 8?
 No, so multiply the larger denominator by 3 to get 12.
 Will 3 divide evenly into 12?
 Yes, so 12 is the LCD for the denominators 3 and 4.
 If not, then multiply by 4, then 5, etc. until the smaller denominator divides into the product.

 Also, thinking of the pictures of the fractions will help you decide which is the larger.

 Choose the < (less than) button if you think the first fraction is smaller than the second.
 Choose the = (equal button) if you think the two fractions are the same size.
 Choose the > (greater than) if you think the fraction is larger.
-If correct, circles showing the comparative sizes of the two fractions will appear.
-Also, the number lines will show the two fractions with the LCD.
+If correct, number lines showing the comparative sizes of the two fractions will appear.
+Press the <EXPLAIN> button to see each fraction with the common denominator.